-29 Federal Adjusted Gross Income
+Federal Adjusted Gross Income

-If you are using filing status 1, 2 or 5, enter your Federal Adjusted Gross Income from Federal Form 1040, Line 37; 1040A, Line 21; or 1040EZ, Line 4 into Column B. If you were not required to file a federal return, fill out one of the mentioned federal forms to determine your federal adjusted gross income.
-If you are using Filing Status 3 or 4, use the worksheet on this page to assist in separating income, losses, and deductions between spouses.
+If you are using filing status 1, 2 or 5, enter your Federal Adjusted Gross Income from Federal Form 1040, Line 7 into Column B. If you were not required to file a federal return, complete Federal Form 1040 to determine your federal adjusted gross income.
+If you are using Filing Status 3 or 4, use the worksheet on this page to assist in separating income, losses and deductions between spouses.
 You must each report your own income, losses, and deductions, and one-half of income derived from securities, bank accounts, real estate, etc., which are titled or registered in joint names.